-Google notes in a 2017 article that 71% of B2B researchers started with a generic search instead of searching for a specific product/solution.
-Having high-quality, SEO-optimized blog posts on your website provides answers to foundational questions your prospects have at the awareness stage, introduces your company as a credible resource and sets the stage for further engagement.
+Google notes 71% of B2B researchers started with a generic search instead of searching for a specific product/solution.
+Having high-quality SEO-optimized blog posts on your website provides answers to foundational questions your prospects have at the awareness stage, introduces your company as a credible resource and sets the stage for further engagement.

 Social media content

-In the same CMI report cited earlier, 94% of B2B marketers report social media posts and publishing as one of the top types of content they use in their content marketing efforts.
+In the same CMI report cited earlier, 61% of B2B marketers report increasing their use of social media over the past year and 84% rely on social media publishing and analytics tools to assist with the management of their content marketing efforts.
 Social media provides a direct pipeline for sharing content with your audience in an efficient and effective manner.
-If your organization has neglected its social presence or doesn’t have one, begin by establishing a presence for your brand on LinkedIn, Twitter and even Facebook (in particular their ad platform).
+If your organization has neglected its social presence or doesn’t have one, begin by establishing a presence for your brand on LinkedIn, Twitter and even Facebook (in particular, their ad platform).

-eBooks are increasingly one of the most popular forms of content B2B marketers use to generate leads and should play an integral role in your content marketing strategy. eBooks can build brand authority and credibility by offering though leadership content, generate leads through collection of contact information upon download and act as an educational resource for B2B buyers trying to solve a problem or learn more about your company.
+eBooks are increasingly one of the most popular forms of content B2B marketers use to generate leads and should play an integral role in your content marketing strategy. eBooks can build brand authority and credibility with thought leadership content, generate leads through collection of contact information upon download and act as an educational resource for B2B buyers trying to solve a problem or learn more about your company.

 Infographics can showcase your grasp of an industry, issue or challenge that is of interest to your buyers through insightful statistics, figures and facts that educate and encourage action.
 Infographics are ideal content to leverage on social media because of their eye-catching visuals and data-driven iconography.
 Audiences can easily share your infographic on social media as well, further promoting your brand and expertise and driving traffic to your website.

 A well-written press release distributed via wire can be picked up by industry-related media outlets and deliver widespread distribution of the message(s) you want to send.
-They also help to validate your business’s credibility, especially when focused on or inclusive of award announcements, milestones reached and customer successes.
+They also help validate your business’s credibility, especially when focused on award announcements, milestones reached and customer successes.

-In the evaluation stage of the buyer’s journey, buyers are considering whether your product or service as well as those offered by others can meet their needs.
+In the consideration stage of the buyer’s journey, buyers are evaluating whether your product or service as well as those offered by others can meet their needs.
 Your goal at this stage is to show how your product/service does meet those needs and why it’s the best choice.
 Content formats to consider during the evaluation stage include: